-6 Best Cloud Data Warehouse Solutions for 2023 and How to Choose the Right One
+6 Best Cloud Data Warehouse Solutions for 2024 and How to Choose One

-You need a data warehouse.
-A cloud-based one.
-According to a report by Gartner entitled The Impact of Data Warehouse Integration, 75% of databases will be in the cloud in 2023.
+The cloud data warehouse market is expected to nearly triple by 2026.
 And with cloud technology getting better by the day, this trend will only continue, making the choice between cloud and on-prem an obvious one.
 But what factors to weigh when choosing a cloud-based warehouse depends on the size of your organization, as well as how its data needs to be managed.

 Smaller organizations that aren’t managing large data sets, and which have little or no human capital in the data analytics field, like some ecommerce businesses, are going to want to select a data warehouse for its ease of use and cost-effectiveness rather than for its performance.